I Was Hit by a Car: Pedestrian Accidents 101

 The right of way is considered as a pedestrian or vehicle’s right to proceed.

-Many laws and vehicle codes including the California Vehicle Code 21950 will refer to “yielding your right-of-way,” or letting the other person proceed before you.
+Many laws and vehicle codes, including California Vehicle Code 21950, refer to “yielding your right-of-way” or letting the other person proceed before you.

 Do Pedestrians Always Have the Right of Way?

-For the most part, pedestrians will always possess the right of way in marked or unmarked crosswalks and on the sidewalk.
-However, there are certain exceptions to the rule, like in California where the pedestrian does not always possess the right of way.
+For the most part, pedestrians always have the right of way in marked or unmarked crosswalks and on the sidewalk.
+However, there are certain exceptions to the rule, such as in Los Angeles and other California cities, where pedestrians do not always possess the right of way.

 According to California Vehicle Code section 21950, a pedestrian is not allowed to walk in the path of a vehicle or pose themselves as an immediate hazard, even while in a crosswalk.